 Instead of talent, gifts, or some other immeasurable fallacy, we should adjust our mindsets to think about individuals' capacities.
 If you have the capacity to point out a situation or construct's absurdity, and if you have a good work ethic, then you have the capacity to learn to be funny in front of an audience.

 Beware!
-For some, this is radical thought.
+For some, this is a radical thought.
 Talent-based mindsets are the norm.
-I once had one, believing, "You either have it or you don't!"
+I once had one, believing, "You either have it, or you don't!"
 Frankly, that is B.S.!
 And now that you know it, you can take action toward your desire to be a comedian.

 Repetition Builds Skill

 How do you take the steps to become a comedian?
 Once you are open to growing a skills-based mindset, you simply begin and start building upon your experiences.